 - FN SCAR-H TPR (Tactical Precision Rifle) (FN MK 20 SSR Sniper Support Rifle)- 510 mm (20 in) barrel, two-stage match semi-auto trigger, adjustable fixed stock, and M16A2 pistol grip.

-- FNAC (FN Advanced Carbine) – A 5.56 mm NATO assault rifle entered the US Army Individual Carbine competition.
-The competition was canceled before a winning weapon was chosen.
+- FNAC (FN Advanced Carbine) – A 5.56 mm NATO assault rifle entered the US Army Individual Carbine contest.
+The US Army canceled the contest before a winning weapon was chosen.

 - SCAR 16S – Civilian 5.56×45mm NATO semi-automatic version of FN Mk 16.
-Offered in matte black or flat dark earth (brown) color.
+They are offered in matte black or flat dark earth (brown) color.

 - SCAR 17S – Civilian 7.62×51mm NATO semi-automatic version of FN Mk 17.
-Offered in matte black or flat dark earth color.
+They are offered in matte black or flat dark earth color.

 - SCAR 20S – Civilian 7.62×51mm NATO semi-automatic version of FN Mk 20 SSR.
-Offered in flat dark earth color only.
+They are offered in flat dark earth color only.

 - SCAR 20S 6.5CM – Civilian 6.5mm Creedmoor semi-automatic version of FN Mk 20 SSR.
-Offered in matte black or flat dark earth color.
+They are offered in matte black or flat dark earth color.